-a) Material Risks to which Enstar is Exposed
+a) Material Risks

-In addition to the Strategic, Capital Adequacy, Insurance Risk (comprising both Underwriting and Reserving Risk) and Investment/Market risks inherent in the business we operate and the investment portfolio profile, the other risks facing the Group currently include those related to 1) Operational Risk (including the risks and challenges associated with integrating new companies into the Group), 2) Regulatory Risk, 3) Liquidity Risk, 4) Credit / Counterparty risk and 5) Tax risk.
+The risks facing the Group currently include those related to strategic risk, capital adequacy risk, insurance risk, acquisition risk, reserving risk, investment risk, liquidity risk, credit risk, operational risk, regulatory risk and tax risk.
 For a discussion of risks related to our business and operations, please see "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018.